Off Campus FAQ's

 Who can apply for the Off-Campus Selection Process?

-Only students classified as members of the rising junior and senior cohorts will be eligible for the Junior/Senior Release option.
-Students of the rising junior and senior cohort may apply for the Off-Campus Selection each year.
-Submitting an application or participating in the Off-Campus selection does not guarantee that off campus residency will be granted.
-Rising juniors and seniors who wish to live off campus must fill out the CSB Off-Campus Selection Form which can be found on the Housing Portal.
-The deadline for this form is October 15.
+Students who meet the exemption criteria, 5th year seniors, and those students classified as members of the rising senior cohort are eligible to participate in the Off Campus Process..
+Submitting an application or participating in the Off-Campus Selection Process does not guarantee that an exemption will be granted.
+Rising seniors who wish to live off campus must fill out the Off Campus Housing Selection Application Form which can be found on the Housing Portal.
+The deadline for submitting this application is October 15.

-When is the deadline to sign up for off campus housing?
+When is the deadline to apply for the Off Campus Process?

 Can I go through the release process as an individual instead of as a group?

-How is the number of people who are released to live off-campus each year determined?
+How is the number exemptions offered each year determined?

-The number of people released is a projection of how many students we expect will live on-campus for the following academic year versus how many beds we have available in our residence halls.
-This is calculated based on the 10th day enrollment of each cohort and in consideration of 5 year average retention rates, average number of students abroad and enrollment goals.
+The number exemptions offered are based on the projection of how many students we expect will live on-campus for the following academic year and how many beds we have available in our residence halls.
+This is calculated based on the 10th day enrollment of each cohort and the 5 year average retention rates, average number of students abroad and admission enrollment goals.

 I am a first-year student with college credits from high school, am I eligible to apply for off-campus release?